bashtage/ng-numpy-randomstate/README.md

 ## Plans
 It is essentiall complete.
 There are a few rough edges that need to be smoothed.

+  * Implement NumPy vector seeding for MT19937
+  * Pass full set of NumPy tests: Currently there are 4 failures
   * Document core RNG classes
   * Pickling support
   * Verify entropy based initialization is missing for some RNGs